erikdubois/AntergosI3/README.md

 You can do so by installing grubcustomizer (see script) and using the graphical (gui) approach or via terminal.

 Edit this file with a text-editor.
 I recommend sublime-text.

+        sudo subl3 /etc/default/grub

 It lets you save on restricted area's and asks the root password for it.

     /etc/default/grub